thisisjustinm/docker-guide/README.md

 CMD \["figlet", "Your name"\]<br>

 Build this Dockerfile using the command **``` docker build -t yourusername/imagename . ```**
-Here, yourname is you username on [Docker-Hub](https://hub.docker.com) and imagename is the name that you give to the image.
+Here, yourname is you username on [Docker Hub](https://hub.docker.com) and imagename is the name that you give to the image.
 The dot is thelocation of the file i.e. the current directory e.g. thisisjustinm/webcat .
 To run this image, type in the command as **```docker run -d yourusername/imagename```**.

 Once you have created the image, you can push it to the hub, so that others can access.
 To do so, login with command **```docker login```** and login with your docker hub username and password.
 Once logged in, you can push the image via, **```docker push yourusername/imagename```**.